 How Much Does it Cost to Maintain a Stairlift?

 Stair lifts have multiple moving parts, which greatly benefit from regular maintenance.
 Some maintenance tasks aren’t too difficult for the average person, even some with limited mobility, to take care of without much assistance.

 Routine inspection, cleaning, and lubrication all fall under the category of DIY maintenance.

 You’ll also want to familiarize yourself with the warrantee available for the lift you’re interested in buying.
-Some Stairlifts companies offer a lifetime warranty, while others require customers to pay a yearly fee.
+Some stairlift companies offer a lifetime warranty, while others require customers to pay a yearly fee.

-As you can see, there isn’t one answer to questions about Stairlifts cost.
-Many factors go into pricing, including the model you choose, features, type of staircase, location of lift, installation, and yearly maintenance.
+As you can see, there isn’t one answer when it comes to determining the cost of a stairlift.
+Many factors go into pricing, including the model you choose, features, type of staircase, location, installation, and yearly maintenance.

 We’re happy to answer any questions you have about selecting the best lift for you!
 We can also direct you to a dealer in your area who can assist with your purchase.
 Reach out to our team today, and we’ll be happy to help!